Pictures of a Fleeting World |

 Anyone who talks about the war of pictures, also talks about it: Which news reaches us, who’s sending what?
 Which messages will one spread, which ones should be suppressed?

 What really interests me is the machinery behind the pictures, making the wars into empty – or particularly attractive – pictures.
 And also the kind of sounds and comments combined with the pictures?
-I consider the expression “ blind seeing machines” to be a very suitable description: One sends off looking machines, from a monitor to a self-and- other -destructive bomb-camera, with which man leaves the level of humanity behind him.
-The pictures all end in the bomb hitting something, after which there is only an empty white rushing sound.
+I consider the expression “blind seeing machines” to be a very suitable description: One sends off looking machines, from a monitor to a self-and-other-destructive bomb-camera, with which man leaves the level of humanity behind him.
+The pictures all end with the bomb hitting something, after which there is only an empty white rushing sound.
 The intimate relationship between the picture- and the military-machines, ultimately leads – in the live-broadcast – to the annihilation: of one’s own view and of the hit target.
 As Günther Anders always said in connection with the atom bomb: through the atom bomb, man has confronted himself with problems way beyond his comprehension, which he can no longer deal with.
 These days people have visual access everywhere.
 You see terror attacks on television and at the same time a camera capsule can penetrate deep inside you.
 I have the feeling, that “the fear of something” can be increasingly registered in these pictures.
 Michael Moore shows this very provocatively in his film, “Bowling for Columbine”.
 I associate the expression “Blindness of the seeing machines” very strongly with it: They film, they document, but they have lost the human dimension of putting the pictures into context.
 There is no longer an intellectual understanding behind their “seeing”, no possibility to really see and sort out, or categorize the filmed material.

 In a way, the work of these filming bombs is the most primitive form of documentation there is: the narrowing of the view to one target, which is to be destroyed.
 Reflection is no longer necessary, there is only a short beforehand – and then the end of the transmission.